jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 cache-control: public, max-age=31536000
 ```

-Looking at the ones coming from my self-hosted files, the value is different.
+Looking at the ones coming from my self-hosted files, the value is the following.

 ```
 cache-control: public, max-age=0, must-revalidate
 ```

-The new value indicates files need to be downloaded on every request and browsers shouldn't store them on cache.
-This is part of the things Google Fonts handle for us, the caching strategy, which now we need to do on our own.
+The presence of `must-revalidate` plus `max-age=0` tells the browser to fetch the resource on every request and never store the resource in cache.

+This is probably the default in my server for this type of assets.
+The caching strategy is one of the many things Google Fonts handles for us, which needs to be defined on our side now.

 As this site is deployed on Netlify, in my _netlify.toml_ configuration file I set the headers for the font assets.